 - ⅓ cup pure maple syrup

 - ½ cup cashew butter (can sub almond butter)

 - ½ cup chocolate chips (dairy-free if necessary)

 - Line an 8x8 inch square baking dish with parchment paper going both ways.

 - Place oat flour, protein powder, salt, and baking soda in a large mixing bowl, stirring to combine.

 - Add maple syrup, cashew butter, almond milk, and vanilla.
 Stir until you have a ball of "dough."
 Using wet hands, press evenly into prepared baking dish.

 - Make chocolate coating by placing chocolate chips, coconut oil, and cashew butter in a medium microwave-safe bowl.
 Microwave in 20-second intervals for about a minute, or until melted, stirring each time.
 Pour chocolate over bars and use a spatula to spread evenly.

 - Freeze for at least 2 hours before slicing into 9 bars.
-Top with plenty of sea salt and devour!
+Top with a sprinkle of salt and devour!